Għargħur

-Għargħur (Ħal Għargħur) is a village in the Northern Region of Malta.
-It is situated on a hilltop between two valleys, and it has a population of 2,768 as of March 2014.
+Għargħur (Ħal Għargħur) is a village in the Eastern Region of Malta.
+It is situated on a hilltop between two valleys, and has a population of 2,768, as of March 2014.

 Għargħur Festa

 In Malta, each village celebrates a different patron saint or two depending on the number of churches in the locality.
 Each church is dedicated to a different saint.
 For this reason, some villages celebrate more than one "festa" per year.
 The village band clubs, at times in collaboration with the members of the parish, are tasked with the organisation of the "festa".
 The competition between the band clubs can be quite fierce when it comes to the organisation of decorations and the fireworks shows, even if there is only one "festa" in the village.
 It gets even tougher when the locality celebrates two different patron saints, each honoured by an individual band club.

 The "festi" are held over the summer months.
 This is a time of great merrymaking for the local community.
 In fact, there are a lot of traditions and customs associated with the "festa".
 Attending the "festa" can be a bit of a culture shock as it can get really noisy and loud.

-The Għargħur Festa is on the twenty-fourth August or the last Sunday of August.
+The Għargħur Festa is on 24th August or the last Sunday of August.
 For a whole week, Għargħur enjoys a celebratory festive mood, as it is wholly decorated in colourful lights, statues and other street decorations.
 The brass band marches take place throughout the evenings on the days prior to the "festa", accompanied by spectacular fireworks, together with the nougat and ice cream stalls distributed around the village.

 On the day of the feast of St. Bartholomew, there is a procession around Għargħur with the titular statue of the saint followed by brass bands and a crowd of devout ones.